ruiborda/go-swagger-generator/doc_page/docs/post-endpoints.md

 ---
 sidebar_position: 7
-title: POST Endpoints
+title: POST Endpoints (v2)
 ---

-# Documenting POST Endpoints
+# Documenting POST Endpoints (v2)

-This guide shows how to document POST endpoints with go-swagger-generator using practical examples.
+This guide shows how to document POST endpoints with Go-Swagger-Generator v2 for OpenAPI 3.0.
+POST requests are typically used to create new resources or trigger actions.

-## Basic POST Endpoint
+## Basic POST Endpoint (Resource Creation)

-Here's a simple example of documenting a POST endpoint that creates a resource:
+Here's an example of documenting a POST endpoint that creates a new resource using a JSON request body.

 ```go
 package main